Arturo Hernández (lawyer): Professional career

-Arturo Hernández was born in Hato Rey, Puerto Rico.
+Arturo Hernández was born on February 7, 1957, in Hato Rey, Puerto Rico.
 His father and his uncle were attorneys, which gave him an interest in the legal profession from an early age.
+Graduated from high school at Colegio Bautista in Carolina, Puerto Rico.
 He received his bachelor's degree from the University of Puerto Rico in Río Piedras, where he was a part of the Honor Roll.
-After that, he went to Law School becoming an attorney.
+After that, he went to the Interamerican University of Puerto Rico School of Law becoming an attorney.

 After graduating, he worked for several months in the Law Faculty of the Interamerican University of Puerto Rico as a paralegal.
 He then became Executive Director of an association that serviced rehabilitated former convicts and addicts.
 During that time, he worked closely with the Director of Corrections Mercedes Otero de Ramos.
 Hernández then became Director of the Legal Division in the Corrections Department, and the legal advisor of Otero de Ramos until 1990.

 In 1990, Hernández opened his private practice, offering his services in various legal areas.
 In 2008, he was elected as President of the Bar Association of Puerto Rico.
 He served as such until 2012.